-Upon entrance into the HPL, an initial evaluation must be performed.
+Upon entrance into the Human Performance Lab (HPL), an initial evaluation must be performed.

 - Medical history: The HPL staff will go over your family medical history to better provide you with a safe and effective approach to exercising.
 We will also establish exercise goals, so that we can provide a individualized health program.